uhlerlab/image2reg/README.md

 The only perequisite the demo application has is that the package manager [``Anaconda``](https://docs.anaconda.com/free/) or [``miniconda``](https://docs.conda.io/en/latest/miniconda.html) is installed on your system.

 To test if it is install please open a terminal and type in: conda.
 If you see an error message saying the command was not found, it is not yet installed.
-If it is not installed, as follows:
+If it is not installed, please install it as follows:

-Please open a new terminal on your system (e.g. via the short-cut Ctrl+Alt+T if you are running Ubuntu) Then install miniconda via:
+Please open a new terminal on your system (e.g. via the short-cut Ctrl+Alt+T if you are running Ubuntu or by typing in ``terminal`` in the application search of your system).
+Then install miniconda via:
 ```
 cd ~/